The time is upon us in which the great pumpkin obsession swiftly transforms into the great peppermint obsession.

 Description

-These chocolate peppermint bites are moist, delicious, and healthy--high in fiber and protein, low in fat, and perfect for the holiday season!
+These chocolate peppermint energy bites made with coconut flour and dates bites are moist, delicious, and healthy--high in fiber and protein and perfect for the holiday season!
 Paleo (non-protein version) and vegan-friendly.

 Ingredients